 Bariatric surgery in its entirety is especially dangerous for EMO patients for reasons of impeded mobility and likely incapacitated or bedridden.
 This level of dependency is usually enabled by a caregivers or family member who likely worsens their food addictions and health problems.

 Can I be too Obese for Bariatric Surgery?

 It is rare for any level of obesity to reach above 69 – less than 1.3% of people bariatric surgery applicants.
-Arthritis is a common health problem that has a list of medications that can cause bleeding complications.
+Arthritis is a common health problem with a list of medications that can cause bleeding complications.
 Bloodwork must be regulated by their primary care physician and their bariatric surgeon bother before and after the operation.

 600-lbs patients typically mean a BMI of 100 or higher for women and a BMI of 90 or higher for a man.

-Many clinical studies have demonstrated notable advances in weight loss surgery safety, with the risk of death at 0.1% nationally, showing that the risk of death is 0.1% and significant complications rates of 4% on average.
+Many clinical studies have demonstrated notable advances in weight loss surgery safety, with the risk of death at 0.1% nationally, showing that the risk of death is 0.1% and significant complication rates of 4% on average.
 The larger your body size, the success rates fall, and the complication rate rises.
 My 600-lb Life explained that “their chances of long-term success are less than five percent.”
 The takeaway here is the sooner, the better.